EECS Bachelor of Science

 Transferring within Cal?
 Pursuing a Double Major?

-EECS + Business Simultaneous Degrees
+EECS + Business Simultaneous Degree

 In just four years you can earn two B.S. degrees through the Management, Entrepreneurship, & Technology (M.E.T.)
 Program in EECS and Business Administration.
 You’ll be in a small cohort, benefiting from close mentoring, a tight-knit community and opportunities to connect everything you’re learning in one integrated experience.